saymrwulf/finance-rl/notes.md

-2020-10-08T08:57:00 - Late-night bugfix on financial RL environment (finance-rl) 2020-10-25T06:35:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2020-10-25T06:58:00 - Late-night bugfix on financial RL environment (finance-rl)
+2020-10-08T08:57:00 - Late-night bugfix on financial RL environment (finance-rl) 2020-10-25T06:35:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2020-10-25T06:58:00 - Late-night bugfix on financial RL environment (finance-rl) 2021-03-21T21:08:00 - Quick fix, referencing a known issue from the official repo (finance-rl)